pommi/breath/Readme.md

 4. Build utility with command: `make build` (binary is saved to `../bin`)
 4. To start breath worker use command:

-`/home/ubuntu/bin/breath`
+`sudo /home/ubuntu/bin/breath`

 # How it works

 Route management and interface state tracking is implemented using [vishvananda/netlink](https://github.com/vishvananda/netlink) package.

-When the breath starts, it waits for interface activation (say, `tun0`), and then resolves all domain names.
-For every resolved IP address, it adds a route so that system will use redirect traffic to that IP address.
+## TODO List

-## TODO
+- [ ] cache initial resolution to bootstrap restarts

-- systemd daemon mode support for without-docker rolling (+logging)
+- [ ] track vpn/link status to remove routes when VPN is not ready
-- support for `auto` interval to adapt to the NS SOA record expiry from DNS responses in a group
+- [ ] systemd daemon mode support for without-docker (tweak for logging and add sample unit file)
-- cache initial resolution to bootstrap restarts
+- [ ] support for `auto` interval